Specially Adapted Housing for Disabled Veterans

 How may assistance be used?

 a.
 The Specially Adapted Housing (SAH) grant program helps Veterans with certain service-connected disabilities live independently in a barrier-free environment.
 SAH grants can be used in one of the following ways: (1) construct a suitable home on suitable land either already owned or to be acquired by the veteran, or (2) remodel an existing home if it can be suitably adapted, or (3) acquire a suitably adapted home or reduce the outstanding mortgage on a suitably adapted home already owned by the veteran. b.
 The Special Housing Adaptation (SHA) grant program helps veterans with certain service-connected disabilities adapt or purchase a home to accommodate the disability.
 SHA grants can be used in one of the following ways: (1) adapt an existing home the veteran or a family member already owns in which the veteran lives; (2) adapt a home the veteran or family member intends to purchase in which the veteran will live; (3) help a veteran purchase a home already adapted in which the veteran will live. c. .
-The Temporary Residence Adaptations (TRA) program provides adaptation assistance to veterans who are residing, but do not intend to permanently reside, in the a residence owned by a family member.
+The Temporary Residence Adaptation (TRA) grant program provides adaptation assistance to veterans who are residing, but do not intend to permanently reside, in a residence owned by a family member.
 If a veteran is otherwise eligible for SAH or SHA, the assistance is limited. d.
-SAH and SHA grants may be used up to three times, as long as the aggregate grant amount does not exceed the statutory dollar limitation.
-TRA grants may only be used once (and count as a grant usage for purposes of the limit of three), and the amount of assistance provided will be subtracted from the veteran's available statutory maximum.
+SAH and SHA grants may be used up to six times, as long as the aggregate grant amount does not exceed the statutory dollar limitation.
+TRA grants may only be used once (and count as a grant usage for purposes of the limit of six).

 What are the requirements after being awarded this opportunity?